 Too often dog lovers are not in suitable living conditions to adopt, but feel the void of not having a furry companion in their life.
 Meanwhile, shelter dogs are often not able to be given the best amount of attention they deserve due to a lack of volunteers.
 The app DogGo aims to connect dog lovers with shelter dogs in the area to set up walking appointments for approved walkers to spend some quality time with a new furry friend and get them exposure to new people.

 The app, DogGo, connects dog lovers who are not yet able to adopt with shelter dogs in their area to go on walks because this demographic still wants a form of companionship from dogs.
 We will know this is successful by measuring the feedback walkers and shelters give on their experience with the app and the walks coordinated through it.

-In order to gain a better understanding of what users would most want out of an app like this, I reached out to the Dogs subreddit and posted a user research survey there where I was able to gather over 400 responses.
+In order to gain a better understanding of what users would most want out of an app like this, I reached out to the Dogs subreddit and posted a user research survey and compiled the results of over 400 responses.

 From my findings, as the artifacts below highlight, I was able to gauge user behaviors and determine which features and information were most essential to their experience.

 Using feedback from the user survey, next I narrowed down what components of information I would need present in the app for users to include based on what users wanted available.
 After that, I used post-its to draft up a few user journey flows.

 For this project I wanted to work with iterations and gain experience with usability testing, so for my first draft I designed mid-fidelity screens to give the user a better context of what they were looking at, as I would be conducting the test online and asynchronously.
 For the purposes of testing, I again recruited users on the dogs subreddit and was able to get a few testers.